danbev/learning-quantum-computing/physics.md

 in the strenght of the electromagnetic field.
 So there is no actual motion in the perpendicular direction in the direction that the wave is traveling.

+Recall the two slit experiment, if we take the view point of photons as waves the brightest parts of the pattern that appear is where the amplitude of the resulting wave was greatest (the locations of constructive interference).
+If we take the particle view the bright line corresponds to areas where the photons are most likely to land during any period of time.

 #### Atom trap

 #### Energy